contractvm/contractvmd/README.md

 # Contractvm
 The contractVM daemon implementation.
-This is still a wip project, then the installation process could be a bit trivial.
-Anyway, a quick install script for ubuntu is available in this repository.
+A quick install script for linux is available in this repository.

 Documentation: http://contractvm.github.io/doc

-## Quick installation
+## Quick start

 The quickinstall.sh will install kad.py, contractvmd, libcontractvmd with sample dapps and all required dependencies.